qubitrenegade/qubitrenegade.github.io/_posts/2019-07-16-VFIO-Fedora-Notes.md

 GPU Passthrough is all the rage.
 The ArchLinux Wiki does an amazing job explaining all the different ways to setup VFIO/GPU passthrough.
 These are my notes for setting up GPU Passthrough in Fedora 30 with two identical cards.
 This does not aim to be a comprehensive guide.

+I belive, while untested, this method can be used for setups with a different cards as well.

 ## Setup KVM

 Install KVM